-The analysis of our experimental results suggests two ways to improve the unrestricted BN classifiers:

-- Automatic threshold selection based on the prediction accuracy. - Wrapping the GBN and BAN together and returning the winner.
+The analysis of our experimental results give us two ideas to improve the unrestricted BN classifiers: 1.
+Automatic threshold selecting based on the prediction accuracy.
+2. Wrapping the GBN and BAN together and returning the winner.
 (Another algorithm for automatic threshold selection on BN construction is presented in [Fung and Crawford 1990].)

-We therefore propose a wrapper algorithm that incorporates these two ideas.
+We therefore propose a wrapper algorithm that adopts the two ideas.

 - 1. Partition the input training set into internal training set and internal holdout set. - 2.
 Call GBN-learner using different threshold settings and select a GBN that performs best on the holdout set. - 3.
 Call BAN-learner using different threshold settings and select a BAN that performs best on the holdout set. - 4.
-Select the better one of the two classifiers learned at Step 2 and Step 3.
+Determine which one of the two classifiers is the best according to their performance on the internal holdout set. - 5.
+Keep this classifier's structure and re-learn the parameters (conditional probability tables) using the whole training set. - 6.
+Output this new classifier.